OpenHD/Documentation/developer-corner/the-openhd-ecosystem.md

 **Github, Docker, Drone.io, Cloudsmith & Co.**

+Github is where all of our code is stored.
+"Master" branches are the new future 3.0 OpenHD and is unfinished.
+2.0 branches are where the current working code resides.

-Open.HD makes use of a sophisticated build-pipeline in order to speed up the build process and automate some tasks that otherwise would have to done via means of tedious manual work.
+For distribution Open.HD makes use of a build-pipeline in order to speed up the build process and automate some tasks that otherwise would have to be done via means of tedious manual commands.

 The pipeline starts with Github repository \([Open.HD · GitHub](https://github.com/OpenHD)\).
-Once new code gets submitted/merged drone.io \([Drone.io](https://cloud.drone.io/)\), which is an "_Open source continuous integration platform built on Docker_" starts taking over.
-Docker automatically begins building via actions on github \(more info here: [drone-io-vs-github-actions](https://stackshare.io/stackups/drone-io-vs-github-actions)\).
+Once new code gets comitted/merged drone.io \([Drone.io](https://cloud.drone.io/)\), which is an "_Open source continuous integration platform built on Docker_" starts taking over.
+Drone.io uses configuration *.yml files in each github repository and builds a package from a script, packaage.sh, found in the same github repository.

-Drone.io if successful updates the Open.HD packages on [cloudsmith](https://cloudsmith.io/repos/), which is a universal package management solution, allowing to create, store and share ready to install Linux packages.
+Drone.io if successful pushes the Open.HD packages to [cloudsmith](https://cloudsmith.io/repos/), which is a universal package management solution, allowing creation, storeage, and shareing ready to install Linux packages.

-If you want to try new code you commit to github, it gets merged, docker builds it automatically with drone.io, new package appears in cloudsmith.
+In summary, if you want to try new code you commit to github, it gets merged, docker builds it automatically with drone.io, new package appears in cloudsmith.
+Of course it is recommended you build on your local machine and test any code prior to committing to github.

 {% hint style="info" %}
 For QOpenHD it is the 2.0-testing repo that gets updated